Scott Carpenter: Postflight

 Postflight analysis described the PHS malfunction as "mission critical" but noted that the pilot "adequately compensated" for "this anomaly ... in subsequent inflight procedures," confirming that backup systems—human pilots—could succeed when automatic systems fail.
 Organizational tensions between the astronaut office and the flight controller office and simmering resentment among the latter of the astronauts' hero status—account for much of the criticism of Carpenter's performance during his flight.

 NASA's 1989 official history of Project Mercury says that until the third pass over Hawaii, Christopher C. Kraft Jr. (who directed the flight from Cape Canaveral) "considered this mission the most successful to date; everything had gone perfectly except for some overexpenditure of hydrogen peroxide fuel".
 However, then problems occurred.
 Kraft wrote in his 2001 memoir: "He was completely ignoring our request to check his instruments...
 I swore an oath that Scott Carpenter would never again fly in space."
 Kraft went so far as to name the chapter of his memoirs dealing with Carpenter's flight "The Man Malfunctioned".

-Yet fuel consumption and other aspects of the vehicle operation were, during Project Mercury, as much if not more the responsibility of the ground controllers.
+Yet during Project Mercury, fuel consumption and other aspects of the vehicle operation were as much if not more the responsibility of the ground controllers.
 Gene Kranz, assistant flight director at the time, acknowledged that and placed some of the blame on the shoulders of ground control: "A crewman distracted and behind in the flight plan is a danger to the mission and himself. ...
 The ground had waited too long in addressing the fuel status and should have been more forceful in getting on with the checklists."